Fire alarm control panel: Conventional panels

 "Conventional" panels have been around ever since electronic components became small enough to make them viable replacements for the historic electromechanical control panels.
 Conventional panels are used less frequently in large buildings than in the past, but are still seen on smaller projects such as small schools, stores, restaurants, and apartment buildings.

 A conventional fire alarm control panel employs one or more electrical signalling circuits (each a pair of wires), connected to initiating devices (usually smoke detectors, heat detectors, duct detectors, manual pull stations, and sometimes flame detectors) wired in parallel.
 These sensors are designed to dramatically decrease the circuit resistance (a "closed" state) when the environmental conditions on any sensor exceed a predetermined trigger threshold.
 In a conventional fire alarm system, the information density or resolution is limited to the number of such individual wired circuits installed.

 To facilitate location and control of fire within a building, the structure usually is subdivided into distinct identified areas or zones.
 Floors of a multi-storey building are one type of zone boundary.
 A very simple system may have a small number of zones.

 An Initiating Device Circuit (known as a Signalling Line Circuit (SLC) in addressable systems) connected to multiple devices within the same "zone" of protection, effectively provides 3 distinct states of information about the zone to the panel: Normal, Trouble, or Alarm.
-The state of each initiating device circuit within a zone displays at the fire alarm control panel using visible indications, such as a flashing LED/light or an LCD display.
+The state of each initiating device circuit within a zone displays at the fire alarm control panel using visible indications, such as a flashing LED/light or an LCD.